Perfect Places: Composition and lyrics

 Lorde and Antonoff wrote and co-produced the song with production handled mainly by Andrew Wyatt and Frank Dukes.
 "Perfect Places" is an atmospheric electropop song that blends bass, synths and drum machine beats.
 Sarah Grant of Rolling Stone wrote that the verse structures are "punctuated with throbbing syncopation, giving the song a dark, R&B sensibility."
 Spin noted that the track's "stock dramatic chord movement was backed by church-bell and piano knells."
 According to sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Perfect Places" is set in common time with a "moderate" tempo of 105 beats per minute.
 The song is composed in the key of E major, with Lorde's vocal range between the notes of C3 and C5.

 Lorde annotated several of the song's lyrics exclusively on Genius.
 She wrote the lyric "Watch the wasters blow the speakers" in November 2016, when she was standing on her porch watching her friends fiddle with the speakers inside.
 Another verse, "I hate the headlines and the weather" came together on a late summer day in New York, with the singer noting how horrific the news was every day.
 The last lyric she annotated was "Now I can't stand to be alone" which Lorde says she wrote after realizing the main reason for her partying habits was "dreading sitting at home" by herself hearing her thoughts "hit the walls."
-The chorus line "All our heroes fading" was a reference to the deaths of David Bowie and Prince in 2016.
+The chorus line "All our heroes fading" was a reference to the deaths of English singer David Bowie and American musician Prince in 2016.